 College Funds: Investing for Your Child’s Future

 The time to prepare for your child’s higher education is now.
-We explore college funds and how you can start investing for your child’s future.
+We explore college funds and how you can start investing in and for your child’s future.

 Assuming this growth continues at the same rate, babies born in 2021 will be expected to pay approximately $115,000 annually, equating to a financial burden of $460,000 for a four-year degree.